arufian/workshop-eepis/introToAngularJS/example-4/README.md

-# Todo WebApp using AngularJS and ngRoute
+# Todo WebApp using AngularJS and ui-router

 # What's covered in this material :
-- routing with ngRoute
+- routing using ui-router
-- templating technique
+- nested view
-- web storage
+- Angular directive

 ## How to use
 - `npm install`